 Check eBay and local Facebook groups first

-Facebook groups and websites like eBay and freecycle.org have local groups and local collection options which could be your saving grace this Christmas.
+Facebook groups and websites like eBay and Freecycle have local groups and collection options which could be your saving grace this Christmas.

-With thousands of items from Christmas decorations to unwanted gifts, Freecycle list hundreds of items right on your doorstep and if you dig hard enough on social media or even at local car boots, you might just find some freebies or certainly discounted deals to help you save.
+With thousands of items from Christmas decorations to unwanted gifts, Freecycle list items in your area and if you dig hard enough on social media or even at local car boots, you might just find some freebies or heavily discounted items to help you save.